 Under the direction of Linda Harrelson

-Starting August 29th, we will be back meeting on Wednesdays evenings at 6:00 PM.
+The Knit Wits meet on Wednesdays evenings at 6:00 PM.

 The Knit Wits are a Prayer Shawl Ministry to the lonely, sick, shut-ins and also make Prayer Shawls for those in need.
 The church then places them lovingly into pretty gift bags with a note to the person receiving the shawl for delivery.
 Recipients are not always in or from our congregation, they also make baby blankets for the new born babies of our church.
 While they knit in their spare time at home, the Knit Wits are a group of women who meet during the Wednesday evening class time and knit together and pray together over their work.
 It is a ministry of love and fellowship.
 After a prayer shawl or baby blanket has been completed, it is placed on the rail of the Church Sanctuary where the members of the congregation add their prayers to the items lovingly knit for unknown recipients.